Home → Rural Education

-The RLI grant is a formula grant Maine distributes to eligible rural SAUs that do not qualify for the SRS grant but meet the Title IA poverty criteria and are classified as rural communities.
-These grants are more restrictive than the SRS grants but have enough flexibility to meet the program goals of most eligible SAUs.
+The RLIS grant is a formula grant Maine distributes to eligible rural SAUs that meet the Title IA poverty criteria and are classified as rural communities.

 Three factors determine an SAU’s eligibility for the grants:

-- Locale code issued to each SAU by the Census Bureau
+- Locale code issued to each SAU by the National Center for Educational Statistics (NCES)

-- Average daily attendance from the beginning of the previous school year until Dec.
-1 of that year
+- Average daily attendance from the beginning through the end of the 2016-17 school year

-- Poverty level as determined by the NCLB Title IA program of the State
+- Poverty level as determined by either NCES or the ESEA Title IA alternate poverty data

 *New* 2018-19 Title V (REAP) Initial District Eligibility (Excel, 55KB)